 First, it’s important to understand why you are praising in the first place.
-When we praise our kids, we feel a deep joy at witnessing children master tasks that were once too challenging to handle.
-You want to share with them your excitement and encourage your kids.
-You want your kids to know that they have your support and faith that they can do it!
+When we praise our kids, we feel a deep joy at witnessing children master tasks that were once too challenging for them to handle.
+You want to share your excitement with them and encourage them to keep going with your support and confidence they can do it!

 These are important messages, and fortunately there are other methods besides praise to get them across.

 Sometimes, just being there is enough.
 There is a level of deep connection between two people who can spend time together without saying anything but who are present in the moment and enjoying each other’s company.
 Holding back suggestions, praises, or corrections sends your child the message that you are giving them space and time to master skills on their own.
 You are fostering independence.